mlwin-de/relational_pattern_benchmarking/README.md

 # relational_pattern_benchmarking_datasets
-Relational Pattern Benchmarking on the KnowledgeGraph link Prediction Task
+The repository includes Benchmarking for KnowledgeGraph link Prediction Task on each specific Relational Pattern and for both inductive and transductive settings.